The Society for Historical Archaeology Publications Style Guide

 G. Numbers

-In general, Arabic numerals are to be used for all numbers 10 and above.
-Spell out zero through nine (three sites, 12 sites, ninth month, and 13th test pit.
-All numbers in aseries and all numbers within one sentence should agree in form.
-If one reference number within a sentence is 10 or above, the other numbers in the sentence should be in numeral form also (“The sample includes 4 pipestems, 32 redware sherds, 7 stoneware sherds, 9 bottle-glass shards, and 83 nails”).
+In general, Arabic numerals are to be used for all numbers 10 and above (12 sites, 30th test pit).
+Spell out zero through nine (three sites, ninth month).
+All numbers in a series and all numbers within one sentence should agree in form.
+If one reference number within a sentence is 10 or above, the other numbers in the sentence should be in numeral form also (“The sample includes 4 pipe stems, 32 redware sherds, 7 stoneware sherds, 9 bottle-glass shards, and 83 nails”).
 Use commas with Arabic numerals of 1,000 and above.
-Spell out any number that begins a sentence (One hundred visitors per day is not unusual) or is used in general expressions in narrative text (several hundred years; about one-half of the workers).
+Spell out any number that begins a sentence (“One hundred visitors per day is not unusual”) or is used in general expressions in narrative text (several hundred years; about one-half of the workers).

 1. Centuries